recurly/druuid/README.markdown

 |-------------------------------------------|-------------------------|
 | 10011010101000111011000000111110000000000 | 01110110000010110100101 |

-This ID can be easily displayed compactly with base 36: 2cnpvvfkm56ed.
+This ID can be displayed compactly in base 36: 2cnpvvfkm56ed.

 ### Pros